Mohamed15058/-Credit-Card-Fraud-Detection/README.md

 For many banks, retaining high profitable customers is the number one business goal.
 Banking fraud, however, poses a significant threat to this goal for different banks.
 In terms of substantial financial losses, trust and credibility, this is a concerning issue to both banks and customers alike.

 # Main challenges involved in credit card fraud detection are:
 1-Enormous Data is processed every day and the model build must be fast enough to respond to the scam in time.
 2-Imbalanced Data i.e most of the transactions (99.8%) are not fraudulent which makes it really hard for detecting the fraudulent ones
 3-Data availability as the data is mostly private.
 4-Misclassified Data can be another major issue, as not every fraudulent transaction is caught and reported.
 5-Adaptive techniques used against the model by the scammers.

 # How to tackle these challenges?

 1-The model used must be simple and fast enough to detect the anomaly and classify it as a fraudulent transaction as quickly as possible.
 2- Imbalance can be dealt with by properly using some methods like oversampling and undersampling but we used ensemble methods , It handle imbalanced data.
 3-A more trustworthy source must be taken which double-check the data, at least for training the model.
-4-We can make the model simple and interpretable so that when the scammer adapts to it with just some tweaks we can have a new model up and running to deploy.
+4-We can make the model simple and interpretable so that when the scammer adapts to it with just some tweaks we can have a new model up and running to deploy

 # Dataset:
 Click this DataSet Link 👉 https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud